synccomputingcode/syncsparkpy/docs/guide/glossary.rst

 .. glossary::

   Site
-    Instance of SDK installation
+    Instance of Sync library installation

   Tenant
-    A Sync account (user for now, maybe org later)
+    A Sync account

   Project
-    An Apache Spark application for which there may be iterative predictions
+    A collection of data and predictions for an Apache Spark application